MIR 810 - Unions and Collective Bargaining

 This course examines contemporary labour market behaviour and processes and considers some of the emerging labour market issues and policies that are relevant to the study of industrial relations.
 The approach is to relate theory and empirical research from labour economics to industrial relations and institutional analyses.
 A selection of major topics that are typically covered include: the demand and supply for labour; human capital investments; contracts and compensation; unions and their impacts; and labour market discrimination and related public policy; and NAFTA related implications.

-MIR 850 - Organizational Theory and Design
+MIR 850 - Organizational Behaviour

 This course applied theories and methods from the behavioral sciences to the analysis of organizations.
 Students are introduced to classical and modern theories of organization and their underlying assumptions of human nature, the relationship between organizations and their environment, and the role of power, politics and culture in decision-making.
 Topics covered include job attitudes and job satisfaction, motivation, group formation, leadership and power, and organization design and culture.
 Solutions/approaches to problems in organizations are covered at both the micro and macro levels.